christophertesar/wec_2024/README.md

-# WEC 2024 Voice Note Application
+# WEC 2024 - REVELOPER DOCUMENTATION

 ## Description

-WEC 2024 is an intuitive voice note application designed to enhance productivity and accessibility.
-With features like voice recording, speech-to-text transcription, and easy note management, WEC 2024 is ideal for users looking to efficiently capture and organize their thoughts and meetings.
+Ez-Note is an intuitive voice note application designed to enhance productivity and accessibility.
+With features such as speech-to-text transcription, image to text transcription, and text to speech, Ez-Note is ideal for users looking to efficiently capture and organize their thoughts, schoolwork, and meetings.

+All frontend content is located in the main.py.
+The api calls  are located in the Backend folder, and these are called by buttons on the frontent.
+The Database is locally stored int he project folder

 ## Features

-- **Voice Recording**: Record voice notes directly within the application.
 - **Speech-to-Text**: Transcribe recorded audio to text using advanced speech recognition technology.
+- **Image-to-Text**: Transcribe images of writing to text using advanced OCR.
+- **Text-to-Speech**: Use Text-to-Speech to get your notes dicated to you.
 - **File Management**: Save, organize, and retrieve voice notes and transcriptions with ease.
 - **Custom File Naming**: Rename your files upon saving for better organization.
 - **Dark Mode**: Built-in dark mode for reduced eye strain in low-light conditions.
+- **UI Scaling**: Built-in UI Scaling for those with impaired vision.

 ## Getting Started